This comes with Intellitype, a software package from Microsoft which binds the actions for you.

 Also you cannot make the key a modifier key like

-SHIFT, CTRL, ALT etc.Here I present a method to work around this limitation.
+etc.Here I present a method to work around this limitation.
 It involves creating a Key binding then editing the registry to get the desired key.

 Overview